 - a potential reduction in costs to companies and environmental impacts — which in turn are beneficial to all investors and the community.

-Increased focus on director re-elections
+Continued focus on director re-elections and accountability

 Historically, many entities viewed director re-elections as “non-events” which were often passed with nearly unanimous support and few questions from investors.